fri-datascience/course_ids/docs/Summarizing-data-01.md

 # Summarizing data - the basics

-Data summarization - the art of conveying the same information in less time/space or conveying more information in the same amount of time/space.
-Data summarization is typically numerical or visual (or combined) and is a key skill in data analysis as we use it to provide insights both to others and to ourselves.
-Data summarization is also an important component of exploratory data analysis.
-In this chapter we will focus on the basic techniques for univariate and bivariate data.
+Data summarization is the science and art of conveying information more effectivelly and efficiently.
+Data summarization is typically numerical, visual or a combination of the two.
+It is a key skill in data analysis - we use it to provide insights both to others and to ourselves.
+Data summarization is also an integral part of exploratory data analysis.

+In this chapter we focus on the basic techniques for univariate and bivariate data.
 Visualization and more advanced data summarization techniques will be covered in later chapters.

 ## Descriptive statistics for univariate distributions

-We humans are on average not particularly good at thinking in multiple dimensions, so, in practice, there will be a tendency to look at individual variables/dimensions.
+We humans are not particularly good at thinking in multiple dimensions, so, in practice, there will be a tendency to look at individual variables and dimensions.
 That is, in practice, we will most of the time be summarizing univariate distributions.

 Univariate distributions come from various sources.
-It might be a theoretical distribution, an empirical cumulative distribution function of a data sample, a probabilistic opinion from a person, a posterior distribution of a parameter from a Bayesian model, and many others.
+It might be a theoretical distribution, an empirical distribution of a data sample, a probabilistic opinion from a person, a posterior distribution of a parameter from a Bayesian model, and many others.
 Descriptive statistics apply to all of these cases in the same way, regardless of the source of the distribution.

-Before we proceed with introducing the most commonly used descriptive statistics, let us discuss their main purpose.
-The main purpose of any sort of data summarization technique is to (a) reduce the time/effort of delivering information to the reader in a way that (b) we lose as little relevant information as possible.
+Before we proceed with introducing the most commonly used descriptive statistics, we discuss their main purpose.
+The main purpose of any sort of data summarization technique is to (a) reduce the time and effort of delivering information to the reader in a way that (b) we lose as little relevant information as possible.
 That is, to compress the information.
-For example, in the extreme case we could just show the reader the entire distribution/density ever time, but that would consume a lot of space and a lot of the readers time and effort.

 All summarization methods do (a) but we must be careful to choose an appropriate method so that we also get (b).
-Summarizing out relevant information can lead to misleading summaries, as we will illustrate with several examples later in the chapter.
+Summarizing out relevant information can lead to misleading summaries, as we will illustrate with several examples.

 ### Central tendency

+The most common first summary of a distribution is its typical value, also known as the location or central tendency of a distribution.

-The most common ways of measuring central tendency (or location) of a distribution are:
+The most common summaries of the location of a distribution are:

-* the mean (the mass centre of the distribution),
+* the **mean** (the mass centre of the distribution),
-* the median or 2nd quartile (the value such that half of the mass is on one and half on the other side),
+* the **median** or 2nd quartile (the value such that half of the mass is on one and half on the other side),
-* the mode (the most probable value or the value with the highest density).
+* the **mode** (the most probable value or the value with the highest density).

-Given a sample of data, the mean is the easiest to estimate/compute (we compute the average), but the median and mode are more robust to outliers.
+Given a sample of data, the estimate of the mean is the easiest to compute (we compute the average), but the median and mode are more robust to outliers - extreme and possibly unrepresentative values.

 In the case of unimodal approximately symmetrical distributions, such as the univariate normal distribution, all these measures of central tendency will be similar and all will be an excellent summary of location.
-If the distribution is asymmetrical or skewed, they will differ.
+However, if the distribution is asymmetrical or skewed, they will differ.
 In such cases it is our job to determine what information we want to convey and which summary of central tendency is the most appropriate, if any.

 For example, observe the Gamma(1.5, 0.1) distribution and its mean (red), median (blue) and mode (green):